Science New Wave Fund III

 At what stage should my film be?

 Projects at any stage are eligible, including research, development, production, post-production, and distribution.
-We do ask that there be a clear sense of timeline and objectives, even if these evolve over time.
-We also value being kept informed as projects move through their various stages of making.
+We do ask that there be a clear sense of timeline and objectives, even if these evolve over We also value being kept informed as projects move through their various stages of making.

 My film concept is in an early stage and I don’t want it public.
 Is that okay?